Tottenham - Manchester City: How to watch, team news, betting odds, live

 7th minute: Talk about unlucky.
 Gabriel Jesus goes on a mazy run, falls over, no foul is given.
 The ball breaks to Kevin de Bruyne, his shot is going in… but it hits Jesus who is on the floor.
 It was going in.
 The flag goes up as Jesus was in an offside position.
 Man City continue to dominate.

 5th minute: GOALLL!
 Tottenham lead early and it is that man Heung-min Son.
-He runs onto a lovely ball from Tanguy Ndombele, Man City’s entire defensive unit is caught too high and Son rounds Ederson and slots home.
+He runs onto a lovely ball from Tanguy Ndombele, Man City’s entire defensive unit is caught too high and Son sidesteps the onrushing Ederson and slots home.
 So easy for Spurs, after Man City had dominated early on too.

 3rd minute: Man City’s bench is properly up for this one.
 The entire bench goes up after they don’t win a foul.